 Originally, it was used to denote the village headman.
 In Hebrew, it means enlightener or light.

 Hiramitsu: It’s a Japanese surname; in Kanji, a Japanese culture, Hira means flat, and Mitsu means light, shine.

 Lichtenberg: It’s a German and Dutch last name, and it used to be a habitational name.
 In Lichtenberg, Licht means light and berg means hill.

-Zohar: It’s a Hebrew name and surname which means radiance, splendour.
+Zohar: It’s a Hebrew name and surname which means radiance, and splendor.

 ALSO READ: Last Names That Mean Warrior

 Finding last names with specific meanings is a more difficult task than finding common last names, so it took me more time to craft this list of last names for you.

 Now, without further ado, let’s get into the topic.

 Azar: This last name is also a personal name that means fire, flame, and shine in Persian, and this is a unisex name.
 It also refers to the ninth month of the Solar Hijri calendar.